cdapio/coopr/coopr-docs/docs/source/rest/clusters.rst

    * - 200 (OK)
      - Successful
    * - 404 (NOT FOUND)
-     - If the cluster requested is not found.
-   * - 409 (CONFLICT)
      - If the cluster is in the process of performing some other action.
    * - 500 (INTERNAL_SERVER_ERROR)
      - Internal server error